uberVelocity/Town-Of-Salem/README.md

 11.Interrogator - Interrogates a targed and acquires its knowledge.
 Then shares it with the rest of the mafia.

+Most likely we will replace framer with interrogator since it will also remove false knowledge from the model and maybe just add a new villager role if this will not complicate the model by a lot.

 ## Setup
 We use python multi-agent library [MESA](https://github.com/projectmesa/mesa) for agent based modeling and [mlsolver](https://github.com/erohkohl/mlsolver) library for building and updating kripke model.